vitorpestana94/Python/Entrevistas de emprego/Target Sistemas/Questão 4/README.md

 ## Português:

-Esta pasta contém a solução do problema proposto.
+Esta pasta contém a solução do problema proposto e seu enunciado.

 ## English:

-This folder contains the proposeted problem's solution.
+This folder contains the proposeted problem's solution and it statement.

 # Teste: